The spiritual world is not straightforward

 .
 This uncertainty reinforces how the Lord guides His servants in the New Covenant Age - not with absolute and complete detail, but in part and dimly, as seen in hazy mirror (1 Corinthians 13:9-12)

-After conferring with the other apostles, they could not add anything to Paul's gospel and took his hand in fellowship; acknowledging the Lord's revelations of the gospel in which he entrusted Paul (Galatians 2:6-9).
+After conferring with the other apostles, they could not add or take away anything to Paul's gospel and took his hand in fellowship; acknowledging the Lord's revelations of the gospel in which He entrusted Paul (Galatians 2:6-9).
 That is why Paul called the gospel he taught his gospel.

-The terms for it were spoken succinctly by Yeshua - Jesus in Matthew 10:32-33, "Therefore
+The terms for it were spoken succinctly by Yeshua in Matthew 10:32-33, "Therefore

 everyone who confesses Me before men, I will also confess him before My